 So what is it exactly that makes your garbage can smell?
 For the most part, moldy, rotten, and spoiled foods are the reason behind your smelly garbage cans.
-It’s especially hard to mask the odor of strong smelling foods like fish, garlic, and onion.
+It’s especially hard to mask the odor of strong-smelling foods like fish, garlic, and onion.
 These smells can linger for days, even weeks, when thrown onto a garbage can.
-Rotten meat, spoiled milk, and old eggs also make your garbage can smell, making it a good idea for you to put smelly foods in a thick plastic bag before throwing it away.
+Rotten meat, spoiled milk, and old eggs also make your garbage can smell, making it a good idea for you to put smelly foods in a thick plastic bag before throwing them away.

-Potential Health Hazards
+Rotting Garbage Health Hazards

 - Reduce food waste.
 Since food is a major culprit when it comes to a smelly garbage can, composting can help if you throw away a lot of food.
-Or you can keep old food waste in heavy duty plastic bags, or in the freezer until garbage pickup day
+Or you can keep old food waste in heavy-duty plastic bags, or in the freezer until garbage pickup day

 - If you have a drain in your garage, be sure to clean this area as well with bleach and/or baking soda.